cython/cython/docs/src/userguide/memoryviews.rst

 Specifying data layout
 ======================

-Data layout can be specified using the previously seen `::1` slice syntax, or by using any of the constants in `cython.view`.
+Data layout can be specified using the previously seen ``::1`` slice syntax, or by using any of the constants in ``cython.view``.
 The concepts are as follows: there is data access and data packing.
 Data access means either direct (no pointer) or indirect (pointer).
-Generic means you don't know, and want the compiler Data packing means your data may be strided (e.g. after slicing it, a[::2]) or contiguous (consecutive elements are adjacent in memory).
-If no specifier is given in any dimension, the data access is assumed to be direct, and the data packing assumed to be strided.
+Data packing means your data may be strided (e.g. after slicing it, ``a[::2]``) or contiguous (consecutive elements are adjacent in memory).
+If no specifier is given in any dimension, then the data access is assumed to be direct, and the data packing assumed to be strided.
-If you don't know whether a dimension will be direct or indirect (because you got an object with a buffer interface from some library perhaps), then you can specify the `generic` flag, in which case it will be determined at runtime.
+If you don't know whether a dimension will be direct or indirect (because you're getting an object with a buffer interface from some library perhaps), then you can specify the `generic` flag, in which case it will be determined at runtime.

 The flags are as follows:

-cdef generic = Enum("<strided and direct or indirect>") cdef strided = Enum("<strided and direct>") # default
-cdef indirect = Enum("<strided and indirect>")
-# Disable generic_contiguous, as it is a troublemaker
-#cdef generic_contiguous = Enum("<contiguous and direct or indirect>")
-cdef contiguous = Enum("<contiguous and direct>")
-cdef indirect_contiguous = Enum("<contiguous and indirect>")

 * generic - strided and direct or indirect
 * strided - strided and direct (this is the default)